Declare your desire to achieve excellence in every area of your life! Learn how to create a powerful personal declaration statement!

 Should You Declare Your Dreams And Desires?

 If you want your dreams to come true, you must always speak about them positively.
-But while you should defiantly declare them to yourself with power and intent, should you declare them openly?
+But while you should definently declare them to yourself with power and intent, should you declare them openly?

-As it turns out, individuals who keep their goals to themselves out of fear that people with bad intentions will sabotage them are may not be overreacting.
-Scientific research has uncovered several reasons why openly declaring your goals and desires to anyone willing listen might be a bad idea:
+As it turns out, individuals who keep their goals to themselves out of fear that people with bad intentions will sabotage them may actually not be overreacting.
+Scientific studies have uncovered several reasons why openly declaring your goals and desires to anyone willing listen might not be a good idea:

 - Receiving premature praise for a goal that is closely tied to your identity makes you complacent and less likely to achieve it.

-- Receiving “person praise” (feedback related to the individual) instead of “process praise” (feedback related to the method taken) could decrease your motivation.
+- Receiving “person praise” (feedback related to you as an individual) instead of “process praise” (feedback related to the method taken) could decrease your motivation.

 - If your starting off, getting negative feedback can discourage you from moving forward.